nimanthadilz/face-detection-web/README.md

 # face-detection-web

-This is a practice project done in the "The Complete Web Developer Zero to Mastery" courese.
+This is a practice project done in the "The Complete Web Developer Zero to Mastery" course.

 App deployed in heroku: https://facedetectionweb.herokuapp.com/